jlgardy/tb_demo/README.md

 `gunzip *.gz` unzips the compressed fastq files

 **4. Index the reference genome.
 This only needs to be done once, anytime you download a new reference genome:**

 `bwa index reference.fa`

 **5. Map the paired-end reads from each patient's isolate against the reference using bwa mem:**

 `bwa mem reference.fa reads1.fastq reads2.fastq > outfiile.sam` is the general syntax you'd use

 `bwa mem reference.fa patient1_1.fastq patient1_2.fastq > patient_1.sam` is an example using the data from patient_1's isolate

+**6. For each SAM file, we must do a few operations to make it efficient to work with.
+We will use three different samtools utilities - view, sort, and index:**

+`samtools view -b file.sam > file.bam` is the general syntax you'd use to **convert** the text SAM file to the binary BAM format

+`samtools view -b patient_1.sam > patient_1.bam` is an example using the data from patient_1's isolate

+`samtools sort file.bam -o file.sorted` is the general syntax you'd use to **sort** the BAM

+`samtools sort patient_1.bam -o patient_1.sorted` is an example using the data from patient_1's isolate

+`samtools index file.sorted` is the general syntax you'd use to **index** the BAM

+`samtools index patient_1.sorted` is an example using the data from patient_1's isolate